 A thriving democracy is one that gives voters more choice and fair representation.
 It values civil discourse and common ground over partisanship.
-We believe that a ranked choice method of voting better achieves these ideals over the current system.
+We believe that nonpartisan open primaries and ranked choice voting methods better achieve these ideals over the current plurality system.
 Ranked choice voting would benefit all Montanans regardless of political leaning or party.
 To this end, RCV Montana is a grassroots nonpartisan volunteer organization that aims to bring this much needed electoral reform to Montana voters through awareness programs, capacity building, collaboration with national movements, and advocating for change at the local and state level.

 WHAT IS RANKED CHOICE VOTING?

 Ranked Choice Voting (RCV) is a simple upgrade to the ballot.
 Instead of choosing just one candidate, RCV allows you to rank multiple candidates in the order you prefer them (1st, 2nd, 3rd, and so on).
 This solves a number of long-standing problems in our American political system: the intractability of the two major parties; “spoiler” candidates; candidates who win elections without majority support; negative attack ads; and poor voter turnout and engagement.
 Learn more about Ranked Choice Voting from a recent article in Time magazine: https://time.com/5718941/ranked-choice-voting/

 Continue reading →

 - July, 2023 - D.C. ranked-choice voting ballot initiative clears its first hurdle, the D.C.
 Board of Elections.

 - July, 2023 - In response to low voter turnout, ranked choice voting bill is introduced in the Pennsylvania house of representatives.

 - June, 2023 - Oregon republicans and democrats find common ground on ranked choice voting, becoming the first state to introduce ranked choice voting through legislators and becoming the largest state to put ranked choice voting on the ballot.